 Mortgages are a common form of financing within the real estate industry in Canada.
 All Mortgages will be written in Canada and the Trustee may acquire interests in Mortgages by way of participation agreements or otherwise.
 Documentation used with respect to Mortgages will provide that, in the event of a failure by the borrower to pay an amount owing under a Mortgage, the Fund or applicable lender will be entitled to enforce the Mortgage in accordance with applicable law.
 In the event of a failure by a borrower to make a monthly payment of interest and/or principal, the Fund or applicable lender will communicate with the borrower and failing rectification, the Fund or applicable lender will take steps to protect the Fund's interests by taking enforcement action appropriate under the circumstances provided by the terms of the Mortgage.
-Each of the Fund's Mortgages will be registered on title against the underlying real property securing the Mortgage will be held by and registered in the name of the Trustee or the Custodians.
+Each of the Fund's Mortgages will be registered on title against the underlying real property securing the Mortgage.
+Except in circumstances where the Fund holds an interest in a Mortgage indirectly, title to each Mortgage will be held by and registered in the name of the Trustee or the Custodians.